 - Evaluate the organization’s technology use and needs and recommend improvements, such as hardware and software upgrades.

 - Purchase necessary equipment.

-These are the skills Computer and Information Systems Managers say are the most useful in their careers:
+When polled, Computer and Information Systems Managers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.